Storyboard: Film

 A film storyboard (sometimes referred to as a shooting board), is essentially a series of frames, with drawings of the sequence of events in a film, similar to a comic book of the film or some section of the film produced beforehand.
 It helps film directors, cinematographers and television commercial advertising clients visualize the scenes and find potential problems before they occur.
 Besides this, storyboards also help estimate the cost of the overall production and save time.
+A storyboard can also be helpful with the first stage of the film editing process, when the film editor is trying to assemble a rough cut to show to the director.
 Often storyboards include arrows or instructions that indicate movement.
 For fast-paced action scenes, monochrome line art might suffice.
 For slower-paced dramatic films with an emphasis on lighting, color impressionist style art might be necessary.

 In creating a motion picture with any degree of fidelity to a script, a storyboard provides a visual layout of events as they are to be seen through the camera lens.
+Storyboard frames are traditionally drawn on rectangles with the same aspect ratio as the video format in which the film will be shot.
 In the case of interactive media, it is the layout and sequence in which the user or viewer sees the content or information.
-In the storyboarding process, most technical details involved in crafting a film or interactive media project can be efficiently described either in a picture or in additional text.
+In the storyboarding process, most technical details involved in crafting a film or interactive media project can be efficiently presented either in pictorial form in a storyboard frame, or as notes in the margins of specific frames.

+During principal photography for live-action films, scenes are rarely shot in the sequence in which they occur in the script.
+It is also sometimes necessary to film individual shots within a scene out of order and on different days, which can be very confusing.
+(The reasons for this are explained at length in the production board article.)
+In the latter scenario, directors can use storyboards on set to quickly refresh their memory as to the desired effect when those shots are later edited together in the correct order.
+This is more efficient than having to reread the script for each shot (with cast and crew waiting) to refresh their memory as to how they originally visualized they would film that shot.